Generic name: lesinurad [ le-SIN-ure-ad ]

 Lesinurad can cause kidney failure, especially if you take it without your other prescribed medications.
-Call your doctor right away if you urinate less than usual or not at all, if you have pain when urinating, swelling in your feet or ankles, or shortness of breath.
+Call your doctor right away if you urinate less than usual or not at all, or if you have swelling in your feet or ankles, or shortness of breath.

 You should not use lesinurad if you are allergic to it, or if:

 you have Lesch-Nyhan syndrome (a genetic condition that increases uric acid levels in the blood); or

 you have tumor lysis syndrome (rapid breakdown of cancer cells).

 To make sure lesinurad is safe for you, tell your doctor if you have ever had: